 While he must have been born with a very special kind of mind, there were so many things in his life that influenced him.
-He achieved greatness in his time that has reached into ours.
+He achieved a level of greatness in his time that has extended into ours.
 Wolfgang was influenced by his overall time period, his father, the church of Salzburg, other musicians in his time, and the imminence of his own death.

 Although Mozart was well after the Renaissance, his ability to make such a professional musical career was relevant to the previous Renaissance evolution of Europe.
 He thrived in a time where emotion and passion were more valued than they had ever been before.
 It was considered to be the age of emotional philosophy (Schenk 5).
 The area of Europe he was living in was also spared by the Thirty Years’ War, unlike many other places.
 Hence, people were less focused with war devastation and were able to allow their brains to focus on the evolution of culture.
 Also, because the main power centers were not focused on rebuilding their towns from the nasty war the princes were free to sponsor musical talents.
 Vienna became a great musical center for Mozart to sprout from.

 Influence #2: His Father

 The largest influence on Mozart had to have been his father, Leopold.
 His father not only gave up his own musical ambitions to tutor him but he also exposed him to a great many things to open up his mind (KBAQ).
 Leopold concentrated most of his life on making Mozart a child prodigy.
 By the time he was four years old he was composing minuets and by the age of six he was well taught on the violin.
 At the age of six he also had performed for the Hapsburg imperial family on the harpsichord (Dewald).
 He was a skilled keyboard player as was his older sister Maria Anna.